 Cash flow disruption

 Unpaid invoices can have a detrimental impact on a business's cash flow.
-When customers delay payments, it can lead to a significant amount of a business's working capital being tied up in accounts receivable.
-This can make it challenging for the business owner to cover operational expenses, such as payroll, rent, and inventory purchases.
+When customers delay payments, it can lead to a business's working capital being tied up in accounts receivable.
+This can make it challenging for the business to cover operational expenses, such as payroll, rent, and inventory purchases.

 Without a steady flow of cash, a business may struggle to maintain its day-to-day operations and may even face difficulties in meeting its financial obligations.